 Register online for our guided public paddle trips.

 Perfect for business retreats or family reunions, our private guided paddle trips are available for $45 per person ($54 includes a box lunch) for groups of 12 of more.
 Paddlers can choose from canoes or kayaks and all gear is included.

 Contact Margot Fervia at 503-218-2580 or firstname.lastname@example.org for more information.

-From July 4 through September , paddlers can explore the lazy flowing Tualatin River at their own pace.
-Canoes and kayaks are available for rent on a first-come, first-serve basis for $30 for up to four hours.
+From Memorial Day through Labor Day, paddlers can explore the lazy flowing Tualatin River at their own pace.
+Friday through Sunday, and Monday Holidays, canoes and tandem kayaks are available for rent on a first-come, first-serve basis.
+Check out details on the Cook Park Boat Rental web page.

 Beyond the water, TRK seeks enjoyment from the broader floodplain and its riparian habitat, which is rich with wildlife, medicinal and edible plants.
 If you are interested in a guided walking tour (groups of 10 or more only) please contact Margot Fervia at 503-218-2580 or email@example.com for more information.

 Paddle Trip Info and Forms

 All trip leaders are volunteers and are not compensated for the time and energy that they put in to making our Trips and Tours Program successful.
 TRK trips may be canceled if we are unable to recruit sufficient volunteer support to lead a safe and enjoyable trip.